Women's football in South Korea: 1990 Asian Games and beyond

 The news that women's football would be included for the first time at the 1990 Asian Games, as well as the upcoming 1991 FIFA Women's World Cup led to the revival of the previously disbanded South Korea national women's football team.
-This renaissance also led to the foundation of the country's first university-level women's teams, at Ehwa Women's University and Sookmyung Women's University.
+This renaissance also led to the foundation of the country's first university-level women's teams, at Ewha Women's University and Sookmyung Women's University.
 A number of high school teams and clubs were also founded at this time.

 At the Asian Games in Beijing, the South Korea women's football team made its first appearance on the international stage under manager Park Kyung-hwa.
 The team, composed partly of athletes from other sports, lost with significant goal margins in matches against China, Japan, Taiwan and North Korea, narrowly avoiding an overall last-place finish with a 1-0 victory over Hong Kong.
 Despite the poor results, the tournament served as a catalyst for the development of women's football in South Korea, with the establishment of teams at various levels and the operation of domestic tournaments throughout the 1990s.
 The Queen's National Women's Football Championship was launched in 1993 for college and university teams.
 The first works team, Incheon Steel, was founded by the Hyundai Group in 1993.
 Without any other works teams to play against, they competed against university teams in domestic tournaments.

 The national team showed improvement, achieving a fourth place finish in the 1995 AFC Women's Championship, and by the end of the 1990s, women's football appeared to be on the verge of a major expansion, with both the Ministry of Culture and Tourism and the Korea Football Association promising subsidies for new women's teams.
 Kyunghee University and Hanyang Women's University, both of which had previously announced the dissolution of their teams, reversed their decisions and began recruiting again.
 Two works teams, Hebron Mission WFC and Soongmin Wonders, were founded in late 1999, bringing the total to three.

 As the longest-established team, Incheon Hyundai (by this time known as INI Steel) had already established their dominance in domestic competition.
 An Jong-goan, INI Steel's manager from 1999-2009, also managed the South Korean national women's team on a number of occasions, and many of the club's players also played for South Korea.
 Although the national team did not participate in the 1999 FIFA Women's World Cup, South Korea was represented at the tournament by its first ever female professional referee Im Eun-ju.
 Television broadcasts of the tournament gave many Korean viewers their first experience of women's football.